kestrelm/Creature_UE4/README.md

 - **Events & Triggers** Spawn custom gameplay events and triggers at specific frame intervals

+- **Skin Swapping** Swap in different user defined skins or items.
+Useful for characters that have different clothing and/or items/weapons.

 - **Lightning Fast Animation Pose Playback Cache** Even faster character animation playback performance when using the Point Cache playback feature

 ### Trying out the new fancy Creature Editor & Runtimes: